 Mentors (as a group within a diocese) are required to choose a common evening between Monday and Thursday, for apprentices or theology teachers to be together for their ongoing formation as an Echo faith community.
 This may mean one or more apprentice or theology teacher needs to be excused from participating in a particular ministry or co-curricular activity if it conflicts with the mutually designated evening.
 This type of arrangement can be discussed during Mentor Weekend.

 Mentors are asked to educate the parish or school staff about the Echo program and the apprentice/theology teacher before the apprentice/theology teacher arrives in August.
-Echo provides a helpful Letter to Staff, found under documents in Inside Echo, for mentors to share with their colleagues.
+Echo provides a helpful Letter to the Parish Staff, found under documents in Inside Echo, for mentors to share with their colleagues.
 Parishes often announce the arrival of the apprentice in their bulletin and mentors and/or pastors typically introduce the apprentice at each Sunday Mass during their first or second weekend at the parish.